 - The date of approval

-- address of all institutions where the work was done.
-List departmental affiliations of each author affiliated with that institution after each institutional address.
+• Authors.
+List all authors by first name, all initials, family name and highest academic degree only using "RM, PhD" for holders of both qualifications.
+List the address of all institutions where the work was done.
+List departmental affiliations of each author with that institution after each institutional address.
 Connect authors to departments using numbered superscripts.

 • Corresponding Author.
 Provide the name, exact postal address with zip or postal code, telephone number, fax number and e-mail address of the author to whom communications, proofs, and requests for reprints should be sent.

-• Problem or Background
+- • Problem

-• Question, Hypothesis or Aim
+- • Question, Hypothesis or Aim

 - Acknowledgments and Disclosures

 Minimise abbreviations to no more than four.
 Do not use abbreviations in the title.
 Use only abbreviations well known to midwives in the abstract.
 Define abbreviations at first appearance in the text.

 Measurements and weights should be given in standard metric unitsAcknowledgements